The Third Part of the Night: Background

 The story was inspired by the experiences of Zulawski's father Miroslaw who worked at the Weigel Institute in Nazi-occupied Lviv.
 Professor Weigl developed an original method of producing typhus vaccine.
 The method consisted of breeding lice vaccinated with typhus bacteria, and then preparing a vaccine for humans.
 The lice had to be fed with human blood.
 The institute was producing typhus vaccine for the German army, and Lviv residents were encouraged to become lice feeders.
 Those who participated were able to receive a certificate that gave some degree of protection during the occupation.
 Armia Krajowa (Polish Resistance) used it as a cover for its members.

 Production

-The film was shot in 1970 in Krakow but the locations were selected to resemble Lwow, by then called Lviv and situated in the Ukraine.
+The film was shot in 1970 in Kraków but the locations were selected to resemble Lwow, by then called Lviv and situated in Ukraine.

 Release

 The Third Part of the Night debuted at the 1971 Venice Film Festival, and had its Polish premiere at the Lodz Film School in 1971.
 It was released in Poland on January 4, 1972.